The Lingo You Need to Understand in Order to Work on Campus

 Department Funded Jobs - Campus-based student jobs where funds used to pay the student are from the department's own private budget funds.
 Department Funded Jobs do NOT coincide with the work aid provided in a student's need-based financial aid package.
 Department Funded Jobs are paid at least the College's standard hourly wage, or Federal Minimum Wage, but may be paid at higher wages, as determined and at the discretion of the department.
 Students may work up to 20 hours per week in Department Funded Jobs, provided they work in no other College Funded Jobs.

 Direct Deposit - A method of payment between the College and student employees where student paychecks are deposited electronically into a student's bank account.
 Direct deposit is the preferable method of payment by the College.

-Federal Work Study (FWS) - A need-based aid program for federally eligible, aided students.
-Federal Work Study students are awarded Federal Work Study as part of their overall aid award.
-Federal Work Study students work on campus in a campus department/office for up to 10 hours per week (see Weekly Hours Test).
+Federal Work Study (FWS) - A federal need-based aid program for eligible, aided students.
+Students are offered Federal Work Study as part of their overall financial aid package.
+Federal Work Study students work on campus in a campus department/office for up to 10 hours per week.

 Policies and Procedures - The regulations of the student employment program.

 Skilled Jobs – Skilled jobs are positions that require special skills, certifications, or academic achievement.
 Examples of skilled jobs include, but are not limited to, lifeguard, EMT, First Aid certifications, tutors, lab assistants, research assistants.
 The determination of a job as being a skilled job is completed by the Student Employment Group (SEG).

 Supervisor - The faculty or professional staff person(s) in a campus department/office who oversees student employees.